NFC: the Technology Behind Tap-and-Go Communication

 How it Works

-NFC extends from radio-frequency identification (RFID) technology.
-RFID is often used for inventory and material management, attendance tracking, as well as security access control.
-While the basic principles of each technology are incredibly similar, NFC operation is limited to a close proximity radius.
+NFC is a subset of RFID (radio-frequency identification), a technology that allows us to identify things through radio waves.
+RFID is nothing new—it’s been used for decades for things like scanning items in grocery stores and luggage on baggage claims.
+While the basic principles of each technology are incredibly similar, NFC operation is limited to a proximity radius.
 Most users consider NFC’s proximity control to be a significant security asset given the considerable role it plays in mobile payment.

 There are two types of NFC devices: active and passive.
 Passive devices like smart posters, merchandise beacons, and contactless POS terminals can hold information for active devices to read, but cannot access external information itself.
-Active devices are able to send radio frequency currents that interact and collect data from other enabled hosts.
+Active devices can send radio-frequency currents that interact and collect data from other enabled hosts.

 More Than a Digital Wallet